Superstrings on Penrose limits of AdS$_7$ solutions: The Penrose limit

 In order to have a finite dilaton we need to take $k \to \infty$ such that $\frac{N^{1/2}}{k}$ stays finite as $N \to \infty$.

 For the rest of the fields we find the same expressions as \eqref{ppwavefields}.

 The pp-wave backgound for both solutions (a) and (b) is the same except for the constant value of the dilaton.
 It is straightforward to check that the equations of motion are satisfied.
-For instance, the non-trivial component of the Einstein equations is:
+For instance, the non-trivial component of the Einstein equations is:\footnote{Given a $p$-form $C$, we use the notation: